BitCurator Walkthrough

 Package files and metadata with BagIt Python

-Bagit Python is a library and command line utility for working with BagIt style packages.
-Documentation on using Bagit Python utility can be found here.
+- Bagit-Python: A Python library and command line utility for working with BagIt style packages.

 Bags are useful for transferring packages of data from one location to another location across a network.
 This might be a local area network or somewhere across the internet.
 You can then verify the receipt of the bags and ensure that the data has not changed during transfer.